mathesar-foundation/mathesar-wiki/design/specs/ui-styling.md

 The contrast of the design should be based on Web Content Accessibility Guidelines.
 (WCAG)

 ## Colors
-The design should support both light and dark modes, and apply colors in a way that emphasizes important elements that assist users in:
+The design should support both light and dark modes and apply colors in a way that emphasizes important elements that assist users in:
 - Identifying type of objects (table, views)
 - Differentiating states of objects (active, default, disabled)
-- Cell, row and column positioning
+- Cell, row, and column positioning
 - Status of a task (saving, loading, adding, deleting)

 ### Themes
+The design should allow modification of its colors via themes so that users can suit it to their preferences.

 ### Palette